invoke-ai/InvokeAI/docs/installation/INSTALL_MAC.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 #
+# later on, we will need the Rust compiler.
+If you do not have Rust installed yet, do so now
+#
+curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

+#
 # Now there are two different routes to get the Python (miniconda) environment up and running:
 # 1. Alongside pyenv
 # 2. No pyenv